Meet me in the Middle:

 From social isolation to Happy Hearts

-During Queensland Mental Health Week Adderton Everywhere is streaming ‘Meet me in the middle’ stories from diverse community voices about maintaining wellbeing in challenging times.
+During Queensland Mental Health Week, 2020 Adderton streamed two ‘Meet me in the middle’ stories from diverse community voices about maintaining wellbeing in challenging times.
+Take a look at another Meet me in the middle story, Experiencing Everyday Joy.

 Zoe Black – Happy Paws Happy Hearts